Home » Walt Disney World » Theme Parks and Touring » Animal Kingdom » Kilimanjaro Safaris Guide

 • As Kilimanjaro Safaris is located in a theme park, precautionary boundaries, including berms, moats, fences, wires, and chains, are overtly or covertly implanted throughout the savannah to keep the animals in their respective habitats.

-• Devices such as air conditioned rocks, cool breezes, salt licks, cooling or warming waters, and food help guid the animals towards the vehicle routes.
+• Devices such as air-conditioned rocks, cool breezes, salt licks, cooling or warming waters, and food help guide the animals toward the vehicle routes.

 • Guests experience Kilimanjaro Safaris in 10-ton, open-sided GMC trucks, with a camouflage exterior, and seats up to 32 passengers.
 Cast Members actually drive each vehicle and provide educational commentary throughout the safari.